dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/aspnetcore-openapi.md

 #### Limit OpenAPI document access to authorized users

 The OpenAPI endpoint  doesn't enable any authorization checks by default.
-However, it's possible to limit access to the OpenAPI document.
-For example, in the following code, access to the OpenAPI document is limited to those with the `tester` role:
+However, authorization checks can be applied to the OpenAPI document.
+In the following code, access to the OpenAPI document is limited to those with the `tester` role:

 [!code-csharp[](~/fundamentals/minimal-apis/9.0-samples/WebMinOpenApi/Program.cs?name=snippet_mapopenapiwithauth)]